dataclay/cli-tools/README.md

 Once you have these correctly setup with a single directory, you can begin to use Templater's CLI and successfully troubleshoot problems you encounter with it.

-After using the CLI for a while, a typical folder on Windows might look something like:
+A typical project folder on Windows might look something like this:

 ```
 \Weather Forecast